31 Mar Ten Ways To Create Springtime Memories With Your Family

 Bring the family to a nearby park and check out the spring sights and sounds of nature!
-Find a natural area near your home that offers woodland paths and take the kids on a nature walk.
+Find a natural area near your home that offers woodland paths and takes the kids on a nature walk.
 Even better, give the kids each a disposable camera and inspire them to be nature photographers.
 Make it a scavenger hunt and give them a checklist of how many things in nature they can find and photograph.
 Besides being fun, it’s also a great way to get kids interested in learning about the natural world around them.

 - Ride Bicycles

 Take a local bicycle adventure together to somewhere you’ve never been.
-Research the bike paths in your area and pack snacks or lunch and make a picnic out of it, or plan to get ice cream afterwards.
+Research the bike paths in your area and pack snacks or lunch and make a picnic out of it, or plan to get ice cream afterward.
 This offers the bonus of getting in some exercise too!

 - Plan a Day Camping Trip

 If an overnight trip sounds like too much planning and production, take the kids or grandkids on a day camping trip.
 Check out the campgrounds within an hour’s drive and set up a tent.
-Pack a cooler of food, drinks and games and see what fun you can create.
+Pack a cooler of food, drinks, and games and see what fun you can create.
 This could even become an annual tradition.

 - Lunch Date

 Plan a lunch date at a restaurant that offers outdoor dining with a view.
 Be sure to make reservations ahead of time requesting outdoor seating if you can.
 This is a great opportunity to spend some one-on-one time catching up on the activities and events in your family’s life.
 And don’t forget dessert!
-Sweet memories can be made over a dish of ice cream or slice of pie.
+Sweet memories can be made over a dish of ice cream or a slice of pie.
 An after-lunch walk can energize you after eating and provide more time to connect.

 Creating memories with family members not only strengthens our bond to those we love but provides hours of fun that we’ll remember forever.
 Springtime is the perfect time to start a regular tradition of planning family time together.